kilimanjaro2/Diffusion-Pipeline/Processing Pipeline/README.md

 2. run2.sge associated with siftGen_2.sh
 3. run3.sge associated with customParcl_3.sh

+Concerning Step 3: The path Connectom_DIR should point to ./misc/

 Concerning Volbrain: run the pipeline through the volBrain1.0 pipeline.
 The output is of 2 kinds.
 We only require the MNI compressed tarball.
 In it, the file for parcellation is the lab_n_mmni_fjob*.nii.gz.
 I rename this file to fjob.nii.gz and use it for further parcellation merging.
 Sometimes, volbrain may fail on a certain subject due to overloading.
 Simply rerun the pipeline, it should work.